lovasoa/bad_json_parsers/README.md

 C#              | [Newtonsoft.Json](https://www.newtonsoft.com/json)          | ∞             | ∞             |
 ruby            | [Oj](https://github.com/ohler55/oj)                         | ∞             | ∞             |
 Haskell         | [Aeson](https://hackage.haskell.org/package/aeson)          | ∞             | ∞             |

+Note that *configurable* and *disableable* mean only that the default depth check inside the parser itself can be configured or disabled, not that the parser can be made to accept any nesting depth.
+When disabling the limit or increasing it too much, the parser will crash the calling program instead of returning a clean error.

 ## Remarks